Ratheshprabakar/Leetcode-30DayMayChallenge/README.md

 ---

-***Day 1*** :You are a product manager and currently leading a team to develop a new product.
+***Day 1 (First Bad Version)*** :You are a product manager and currently leading a team to develop a new product.
 Unfortunately, the latest version of your product fails the quality check.
 Since each version is developed based on the previous version, all the versions after a bad version are also bad.

 Suppose you have n versions [1,2,....,n] and you want to find out the first bad one, which causes all the following ones to be bad.